Dracojhaadf/RuralMinds/README.md

 In the sidebar, use the file uploader to add new PDF documents to the system.

-Navigate to the Document Q&A tab to select and delete documents.

 Navigate to the Forum tab to view student questions.
 Click "View" to see a discussion and post your reply.
 A notification will appear in the sidebar if questions are unanswered.

 🧑‍🎓 Student